-So… Here we are twenty-five years since I said goodbye for the last time to my mom.
-Wow, that’s hard to believe – a quarter century, and just under one half of my life!
+In June 1993, I said goodbye for the last time to my mom.
+Wow, that’s hard to believe – that’s more than a quarter of a century, and more than a half of my life, ago!

 You gave me the roots to start this life